rksdevs/Rakesh-THS-Cohort-F-2021/Phase - 3/support-desk/Readme.md

 # Support Desk System
 An fullstack application built using MERN stack - where an user can register/login, create a helpdesk ticket, add notes and view its status.
+Link : https://supportdeskv2.herokuapp.com/

 ##Features
 1. Simple design